kllarena07/web-to-discord/README.md

 > Note: I use [`pnpm`](https://pnpm.io/installation) for my package manager to save disk space on my computer, please use it when working with this project.

-`frontend` is just basic NextJS 15 application.
+The `frontend` directory is just a NextJS 15 application.
 As such:

 1. `cd frontend`
 2. `pnpm install`
 3. `pnpm run dev`

-Make sure to also use the necessary environment variables and store them in a `.env.local` file.
+Make sure to also use the necessary environment variables and store them in a `.env.local` file in the root  of the `frontend` directory.
 DM me on Discord for the env vars.